 In 2014, several research papers claimed that testosterone therapy was significantly increasing the chances of heart attack among men over the age of 65.

-If you or someone you love was prescribed a low T treatment and experienced a heart attack, you may wish to seek legal counsel to file a claim for your injuries, pain and suffering.
-The class action lawyers at Gordon & Doner can help your determine what your legal rights are.
+If you or someone you love was prescribed a low T treatment and experienced a heart attack, you may wish to seek the services of a licensed West Palm Beach personal injury attorney to file a claim for your injuries, pain and suffering.
+The class action lawyers at Gordon & Partners can help your determine what your legal rights are.